DanielGriffiths1182/javascript-codewars-archive/README.md

  Write a function numberJoy() which tests if a positive integer n is Harshad and returns True if the product of its digit sum, and its digit sum reversed, equals n.
 Otherwise return False.

+- 34 (Needed assistance, didnt solve on my own) Invert a given list of integer values.